helpvisa/c-line-editor/README.md

-# ded - Dan's Editor
+# ded - Dan's EDitor
 ## You should NOT use this text editor!

+That said, this file was written and saved using ded.

-"Dan's Editor" was built as an exercise in writing a text editor in C. It is inspired mainly by ed.
+Dan's EDitor (ded) was built as an exercise in writing a line editor in C. It is inspired mainly by ed.

 As I work my way through the C Programming Language, I will likely come back and